rrDumpTruck/Obsidian.Vault/L - Opportunity.md

 	5. Pathfinders Guild
 7. <span style="color:#ff0000">The Consortium</span>: The consortium is what they call the shadowed organization who has eyes all over opportunity.
 Everything from study of dark magic to past assassination attempts against the Sleeper shortly after the fall of Elysia.

 The consortium maintains a legitimate business in Opportunity where they run a kind of magic shop, book store and alchemist.
-The shop is ran by one Jedediah Narrowfeather, father of a local political dissonant, Drake Narrowfeather who leads the peoples Republic of Opportunity.
+The shop is ran by one <span style="color:#00b050">Jedediah Narrowfeather</span>, father of a local political dissonant, <span style="color:#00b050">Drake Narrowfeather</span> who leads the peoples <span style="color:#00b050">Republic of Opportunity</span>.

 *secret to all but Badmeis* In recent times the organization has taken contracts both far and wide, even accepted some special help from some professors at the institute.
 Of note recently a special secret contract has been rumored to find more information on the Herald.
 1. <span style="color:#00b0f0">Upper End</span>: Housing district for the upper class and well inherited.